pixijs/graphics-smooth/README.md

 graphics.lineTo(200, 200);
 ```

-There are differences with old graphics:
-1. `alignment` is not supported yet

 ### LineScaleMode

 For lines, `native` mode is renamed to `scaleMode`, you can ignore scale of element or even set default value for it!